KarateJB/eBooks/Docker/11. Programming environment/README.md

 ### Execute a single .py

+You can mount a voulume to local and run the `sample.py` on the fly.

 ```
 $ docker run -it --rm -v "$(pwd)":<directory path> -w <directory path> python:3.7 python <XXXX.py>
 ```